 9. Once the access card has been removed, it is safe to open the bezel.
 Position the unit on an ESD mat, with the bottom facing toward you.
 Lift up the top of the bezel and pull it up and slightly toward you.
-Caution: Make sure the memory eject levers are not protruding from the access door when you lift the bezel up.
+Caution: Make sure the memory eject rings are not protruding from the access door when you lift the bezel or you could bend or damage the eject rings.